19 MILES, 3 TOWNS, 2 CITIES, 1 PIEDMONT GREENWAY

 The Piedmont Greenway will eventually be a paved, shared use path.
 In early implementation stages however, the trail will start out as a natural surface trail in some areas until funding can be identified to construct a paved path.

 The Piedmont Greenway is a multi-jurisdictional project facilitated by Piedmont Land Conservancy and involving all local municipalities including Guilford County, Forsyth County, Greensboro, Summerfield, Oak Ridge, Kernersville, and Winston-Salem.

-Not yet, but a 1.25 mile section in Forsyth County from the Salem Lake Trail on Linville Road to Hastings Mill Road is scheduled to be constructed in the near future.
+Not yet, but a 1.25 mile section in Forsyth County from the Salem Lake Trail on Linville Road to Hastings Hill Road is scheduled to be constructed in the near future.
 In Guilford County, a 2.5 mile section will be opened as a natural surface trail in 2022-2023.